gondsm/mrgs_compression_benchmark/README.md

 ### Motivation

+This work was done in the context of my M.Sc. project, which involves exploring the optimization of inter-robot communication during SLAM mission.
+In order to determine if compression was a viable solution, and which technique worked the best, I've created this tool.

 ### pull_dependencies.sh

 If you've just cloned this repository, I'd start by looking here.
 This shell script downloads and extracts all the tools I've tested myself using this tool.